Bill Connors: Return to Forever

-In 1973, after sitting in on a gig, Connors joined Return to Forever, a fusion band led by keyboardist Chick Corea's that included bassist Stanley Clarke and drummer Steve Gadd.
+In 1973, after sitting in on a gig, Connors joined Return to Forever, Chick Corea's fusion band that included bassist Stanley Clarke and drummer Steve Gadd.

 "A miracle!"
 Bill claims.
 "Chick was my hero.
 I wanted to be Chick Corea on guitar.
 I didn't know him, but whenever I really wanted to get off on music I'd play some of his piano solos and Return to Forever songs.
 I heard that Chick was looking for a guitarist.
 Steve encouraged me to call Chick, and though I was very nervous, I did, and he invited me to come over to the club where he was working and sit in.
 I was so scared that I almost turned him down.
 But after running around and saying to everyone, 'Guess who I'm going to play with tonight,' and everyone telling everyone else, all this energy was formulating – and I took to my room and practiced my ass off."

 That night the fear disappeared.
 "The minute I got up on stage I had this feeling like I'd been preparing for this all my life.
 I was so relaxed that I felt as though I was in my own living room.
 Chick and I played musical games – he'd play these real simple lines and I'd be giving my interpretations of them, then go off into the Chick Corea 'outness.'
 I ended up in New York two weeks later."

 With Corea's band of Stanley Clarke and drummer Lenny White, Connors established himself on the national and international music scenes, touring in Japan and Europe, and recording the album Hymn of the Seventh Galaxy (1973).

-In April 1974, after the band's tour of Europe and Japan, Bill quit the group.
-The musical direction seemed to him to be changing from what it was when Connors joined.
+In April 1974, after the band's tour of Europe and Japan, Connors quit the group.
+The musical direction seemed to him to be changing from what it was when he had joined.
 He explains, "Everything started getting less aesthetic, more rock.
 Just too much like Mahavishnu.
 I was having trouble expressing myself the way I wanted to in that context."

 Connor's disenchantment with the group also stemmed from certain objections to Corea's Scientology-inspired leadership style.
 "Chick had a lot of ideas that were part of his involvement with Scientology.
 He got more demanding, and I wasn't allowed to control my own solos.
 I had no power in the music at all.
 Then, we'd receive written forms about what clothes we could wear, and graphic charts where we had to rate ourselves every night – not by our standards, but his.
 Finally, we had to connect dots on a chart every night.
 I took all of it seriously because I had a lot of respect for Chick, but eventually I just felt screwed around.
 In the end, my only power was to quit."